 Sulfur Buckwheat (Eriogonum umbellatum)

-Native to the western U.S., sulfur buckwheat features clusters of bright yellow flowers that turn to rust as they age, persisting into fall.
-This flowering ground cover thrives in rocky soils and handles extreme drought with ease.
+Native to the western U.S., sulfur buckwheat features clusters of bright yellow flowers that turn rust-colored as they age, persisting into fall.
+This flowering ground cover thrives in rocky soils and handles extreme drought easily.

 Hardiness Zones: 4-8